 Favorable Conditions for Sweet Corn Rust

-Common rust of sweet corn is more commonly spread when conditions are moist with a high relative humidity of 95% or higher and mild temperatures of between 60 and 77 F. (16-25 C.).
-Spores land on foliage and within 3-6 hours of optimal conditions, germinate and infect the plant.
+Common rust of sweet corn is more commonly spread when conditions are moist with a high relative humidity of 95% or higher and mild temperatures of between 60 and 77 degrees F. (16-25 C.).
+Spores land on foliage and within three to six hours of optimal conditions, germinate and infect the plant.
 Even light dew will allow the spores to germinate.

 Commercially grown dent corn is rarely afflicted with the disease; rust on sweet corn is much more common.
 This is due to the fact that many popular sweet corn hybrids lack resistance and also has to do with when the corn is planted.